May 04, 2023

 Important!
 Make sure your site is completely free of any security issues before requesting a review.
 Having your request rejected numerous times will prompt Google into giving your site a Repeat Offender status for 30 days.
 You cannot request additional reviews during that period.

 How to Prevent the “Deceptive Site Ahead” Warning?

 While there are ways to fix the “deceptive site ahead” warning error, it takes time and a lot of effort to resolve it.
 Therefore, we recommend taking preventive measures to minimize the risk of this issue occurring.

-Here are some measures to prevent the “deceptive site ahead” warning error:
+Here are some measures to debug WordPress and prevent the “deceptive site ahead” warning error:

 Invest in Security Plugins and Software